 Due to the impact of the pandemic, the Museum pivoted to remote offerings—live lessons via zoom, social media livestreams, video offerings, TV broadcasts and supply kits.
 Since programming began in 2010, the Museum has engaged more than 120,000 children and caregivers/families in collaboration with more than 575 different venues, 100 educational institutions and 200 community partners.

-In 2022 we will open a gorgeous building space in the South Bronx brimming with interactive exhibits and experiences.
-In 2023 we will procure a new electric bus to enable us to continue our popular outreach programs ensuring access and equity for all.
+In 2022 we opened a gorgeous building space in the South Bronx brimming with interactive exhibits and experiences.
+In 2024 we will procure a new electric bus to enable us to continue our popular outreach programs ensuring access and equity for all.
 All programs will work to complement those in the building, and our new bus, reaching children wherever they may be.

 The Museum is committed to providing affordable, accessible, interactive, inquiry-based early childhood programs and exhibits for children from pre-K to 3rd grade promoting environmental awareness and stewardship, science, greening and sustainability, literacy, arts, social studies, health, and history.
 Our overall aim is to be relevant, exciting, and inspiring while nurturing children to be themselves, find their voice, exercise agency, and become caring citizens of the planet.

 Below is a description of the Museum’s 14 standard programs.

 Waters On the Go!
 Exploring the Bronx Waterways